samthetinkerer/Video_To_MIDI/README.md

 https://www.tobias-erichsen.de/software/loopmidi.html

 Loop MIDI is currently facing issues on the latest version of Window 11 due to Windows Midi Driver updates: https://microsoft.github.io/MIDI/

+New verson of code uploaded as GUI_V5 with MIDI source selector - Please see for xxx information regarding Loop MIDI workaround